Jurors in the Proud Boys trial hear the start of the seditious conspiracy case

 Smith said a witness, Michale Graves, would testify for the defense during the trial to say that Nordean was not planning to storm the Capitol that afternoon because Graves, a member of a band called The Misfits, was supposed to meet Nordean at an AirBnB in D.C. to listen to music the afternoon of Jan.
 6.

 Tarrio's lawyer, Sabino Jauregui, said his client was being used as a scapegoat by the government.
-He maintained that someone had to be blamed for the insurrection and Tarrio was the "easy target" rather than intelligence and law enforcement agencies, even though they had information about Jan.
+He maintained that someone had to be blamed for the insurrection and Tarrio was the "easy target" rather than intelligence and law enforcement agencies, even though they had information about potential threats to the government on Jan.
 6.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.